chessapig/chessapig.github.io/_posts/blog/2024-01-14-spherical-sticks.md

 tags:
   - craft
   - blog
-summary: "Woven popsicle sticks store a large ammount of elastic energy, held together by only friction.
-When thrown, the sticks can exlposivly fly apart, creating a stick bomb.
+summary: "Woven popsicle sticks store a large amount of elastic energy, held together by only friction.
+When thrown, the sticks can explosively fly apart, creating a stick bomb.
 Must stick bombs lie in a plane?
 Could you weave sticks along the surface of a sphere, making a rigid object without glue or bindings?
 What if you drop it?"
 image: "/assets/crafts/stick bombs/3D/top down tetrahedron.jpeg"
 pageHasContent: true
 ---